 Alternative Route Down: It’s also possible to return the way you came, back down to Shiva Temple at the bottom on the west side.
 This makes the hike slightly shorter, and it becomes only 6.2 km with 1100 metres climb both up and down.

 The way down the eastern side was similar to the way up.
 The path was always clear, but sometimes narrow and often very steep.
 It’s further down the eastern side because you end lower.
 At first you head down along the spine of a ridge, then the path leaves the ridge to the left.

 The path eventually begins to flatten out and you reach a little temple (Pura Luhur Taksu Agung).
 The path becomes paved as you continue down to a much larger temple (Pura Luhur Bhujangga Waisnawa Gunung Sari).

 At this temple, we took the small path that contours left, signed towards D’wan Tea Mountainside Hotel*.
 If you’re not staying here, continue along the road.
 There are several other accommodation options about 2 km down the hill at the top of the Jatiluwih Rice Terraces.

-We enjoyed our stay in D’wan Tea Mountainside Hotel, it was a tea estate and was surrounded by many tea bushes.
-There was a beautiful pool with great views, and even a wood fire in the evening.
+We enjoyed our stay at D’wan Tea Mountainside Hotel, it was a tea estate and was surrounded by many tea bushes.
+There was a beautiful pool with great views and even a wood fire in the evening.

 FAQS: Mount Batukaru Hike